pokaa3a/how-to-set-up-env-for-deep-learning/install_nvidia_softwares.md

 ```

 ## Install NVIDIA cuDNN
-1. Go to [NVIDUA cudnn-download](https://developer.nvidia.com/rdp/cudnn-download)(registration required) and select the corresponding version of cuDNN according to your CUDA.
+1. Go to [NVIDIA cudnn-download](https://developer.nvidia.com/rdp/cudnn-download)(registration required) and select the corresponding version of cuDNN according to your CUDA.
 Remember the cuDNN version **must** be suitable to CUDA version.
 In my case, my CUDA is v9.0 and I choosed cuDNN v7.05.
 2. Download three `.deb` files (Runtime Library, Developer Library and Code Samples Library) for Ubuntu 16.04.
 3. Go to the directory where the three `.deb` files are and install them:
 ```